CS180-spring/cs180-23-quantum/README.md

 - **Database/Server**: AWS EC2 t2.Large

-## Features (tentative)
+## Features
+- PC/Mobile/Tablet screen support
+- App can handle multiple live users
+- Light/Dark Mode
+- Users can create accounts to login to access their collections
-- Feature 1: Creates, reads, updates and deletes documents/collections/databases
+- Creates, reads, updates and deletes documents/collections/databases
-- Feature 2: Filters data according to user’s preference
+- Filters data according to user’s preference
-- Feature 3: Allows “SQL type” querying
+- Allows “SQL type” querying
-- Feature 4: Import/Export Data
+- Import/Export Data
-- Feature 5: Sort query (Order by ascending and descending)
+- Sort query (Order by ascending and descending)
-- Feature 6: Count query
+- Count query
-- Feature 7: Limit query
+- Limit query

 ## Interface Documentation

-Below is an abstract visualization of the colorscheme and general layout of the software.
-The developer is able to access this layout through a web browser like Google Chrome using the following url <tbd>

-The user will be able to create, delete, acess documents using self explanatory buttons on the front end.
 <p align = "center">
 <img src = "https://github.com/CS180-spring/cs180-23-quantum/blob/main/assets/figma.png">

- Below is an early visualization of the layout for querying, using the filter and limit methods.

  In order to filter a certain value, the user can type the desired value in the "Search for filters" cell.
  The user may aslo use multiple filters simultaneously by including additional values in the cells on the right of "OR".